PaolaArdon/handover_sim/README.md

 ## To run a demo on real scenarios

 * Detect the user hand (in accordance to the model used in Pose-REN).
-We are using the real sense camera, as such we use the `realsense_realtime_demo_librealsense2.py` from Pose-REN.
+We are using the real sense camera, as such we use the `realsense_realtime_demo_librealsense2.py` from Pose-REN

 * Using the hand pose from Pose-REN we calculate the costs using `plot_costs/main_costs.py`.
 If wanting to visualise safety cost alone: `main_costs.py -r`.
 For visualisation on reachability cost alone: `main_costs.py -s`